 - Federal Transportation Reauthorization and Emergency Aid.
 Support reauthorization of a federal transportation bill consistent with the priorities adopted by CEAC and CSAC.
 CSAC staff will advocate for backfilling lost local transportation fuel tax revenues due to the COVID-19 crisis in federal emergency aid legislation, as well as funding for local bridge, safety, and active transportation projects.
 Finally, CSAC will request direct subventions to counties for transportation infrastructure in any federal infrastructure package outside of the traditional highway funding bill process. - 2.
 CEQA-NEPA Reciprocity.
-Now that CSAC/CEAC successfully advocated for a reduction to the Statute of Limitations under-the FAST Act's program allowing states to meet federal National Environmental Policy Act (NEPA) requirements with state environmental review, build and work with a coalition of transportation stakeholders to ensure California applies to participate and if approved, that Caltrans and FHWA implement a California reciprocity program in a manner that reduces duplication and is not equally or more burdensome.
-CEAC sSupports delegation of NEPA authority to the local/regional level so that counties can participate directly in the CEQA-for-NEPA the program.
-Such a change would allow California to implement a California reciprocity program in a manner that reduces duplication and is not equally or more burdensome than the current process. - 3.
+Now that CSAC/CEAC successfully advocated for a reduction to the Statute of Limitations under the FAST Act's program allowing states to meet federal National Environmental Policy Act (NEPA) requirements with state environmental review, build and work with a coalition of transportation stakeholders to ensure California applies to participate and if approved, that Caltrans and FHWA implement a California reciprocity program in a manner that reduces duplication and is not equally or more burdensome.
+CEAC sSupports delegation of NEPA authority to the local/regional level so that counties can participate directly in the CEQA-for-NEPA-the program.
+Such a change would allow California to implement a California reciprocity program in a manner that reduces duplication and is not equally or more that reduces duplication and is not equally or gram in a manner that reduces duplication and reciprocity program.
+Such a change would allow California to implement a California reciprocity program in a manner that reduces duplication and is not equally or more burdensome that reduces duplication and is not equally or more burdensome than the current process. - 3.
 Offset Impacts from Federal Lands.
 Support continued federal funding to offset impacts to counties from federal lands, such as the Secure Rural Schools program.